COVID-19 and Marriage Licenses

 - Original or certified copy of birth certificate

 - Valid passport

 - Valid military ID

-There will be a $2.50 service fee assessed to any credit/debit card transaction.
-This service fee goes directly to LexisNexis VitalChek Network, Inc.; Probate Court’s payment processing vendor.
+A $2.00 or 3.5% service fee , whichever is higher, will be assessed on all credit card transactions.
+This service fee goes directly to nCourt; Probate Court’s payment processing vendor.

 If either party has been divorced within the past 90 days, please be prepared to present a copy of the final divorce decree.